jooolia/gsoc_Rcy3_vignettes/blog_post_drafts/final_work_submission.md

 I will elaborate further in a forthcoming blog post, but I will list a few of the surprising challenges here:

 1) Saving images from Cytoscape via cyREST is really dependent on the size of the window that you have open.
 You can use a parameter "h" which sets the size of the final image, but the width is set automatically.
 2) Plugins in Cytoscape that present an API interface do not have a standard verb-action vocabulary.
 This is not a huge deal, but requires some guessing of how plugins can be used via cyREST.
+It can be unclear why certain arguments are available in the app gui and these are not avaible via cyREST.

 # Work by topic